-35-3.
+17-3.
 Who Is Considered a Member of the Supportive Community?

-A member of the supportive community is a person that the senior or adult with disability has identified that they trust to assist with the supported decision-making process, who understands the individual's desires and personal values, and who will communicate the decision to others if specifically requested to do so by the individual.
+A member of the supportive community is a person that the senior or adult with disability has identified that they trust to assist them with decisions; who understands the individual's desires and personal values; and who will communicate the decision to others if specifically requested to do so by the individual.

 Members of the supportive community can include family members, friends, case managers, direct support professionals, or others chosen by the individual.
+Supportive community members may be asked to gather information, present information in a manner that the individual understands, help to evaluate the pros and cons of specific choices, provide communication assistance if necessary, and assist the individual in implementing the decision.